18sym/FedLF/README.md

 --imb_factor=0.01 \
 ```

-In Linux environments, here is an example to run CReFF on CIFAR-10 with imb_factor=0.01 and save the output log to file:
+In Linux environments, here is an example to run CFedLF on CIFAR-10 with imb_factor=0.01 and save the output log to file:

 ```python
 python main.py --num_classrs=10 \